On one side of the stone wall of the Kennedy Memorial is a profile of JFK; on the the other side is the Presidential Seal.

 Senator Edward M. Kennedy read Lincoln's Gettysburg Address as the orchestra played Edelman's "The Gettysburg Address".

-This year's Guest Conductor was Jack Klugman, best known for his role as Oscar Madison in The Odd Couple.
+The 2005 Guest Conductor was Jack Klugman, best known for his role as Oscar Madison in The Odd Couple.

 The audience participated in a Patriotic Sing-Along.

-These children obviously were enjoying the music.
+These children were obviously enjoying the music.

 There appeared to be a bird convention at the West End Rotary.